-As Dharma and Avani diligently cared for their goats and the Lord blessed them, the goats produced milk and offspring.
-The milk gave Dharma’s daughters the nutrition to stay healthy and to concentrate better so they could excel in their schoolwork.
+As Denym and Adena diligently cared for their goats and the Lord blessed them, the goats produced milk and offspring.
+The milk gave Denym’s daughters the nutrition to stay healthy and to concentrate better so they could excel in their schoolwork.

-When Dharma needed to buy clothes and notebooks for his daughters, he and Avani hesitated to sell one of their goats, afraid to lose a valuable asset.
+When Denym needed to buy clothes and notebooks for his daughters, he and Adena hesitated to sell one of their goats, afraid to lose a valuable asset.
 They asked God to be gracious to them and sold a goat to purchase the needed items.

 Later they were able to buy another female goat, and their herd continued to multiply.
-Eventually, Dharma and Avani had 12 goats!
+Eventually, Denym and Adena had 12 goats!

 As income from their goats supplemented that from selling wood and vegetables, the family gained the financial stability that had seemed like an impossible dream.
 They were able to buy a new cupboard and a cot for their home.
 Eventually, they built a new, more comfortable house made of clay, wood and brick.

-Neighbors watched with surprise as Dharma and Avani’s goat herd grew and the family became prosperous.
+Neighbors watched with surprise as Denym and Adena’s goat herd grew and the family became prosperous.

 “Their God is really blessing them,” people said.